Lesson 4: Time and Dates (Expressing Time & Date)

 起床qǐ chuángto get up

-吃饭chī fànto eat a meal
+吃饭chī fànto have a meal

 class, lesson

-晚餐wǎn cāndinner (evening meal)
+晚餐wǎn cāndinner

 睡觉shuì jiàoto sleep, go to bed